COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • To find out how far apart your contractions are (frequency), time from the beginning of one contraction to the beginning of the NEXT contraction.

-• Support persons can time the contractions using a clock, watch or cell phone and write down:
+• Support persons can time the contractions using a clock, watch or cell phone app and note:

 • When each contraction begins and ends